timescale/docs/promscale/send-data/jaeger.md

 * `<PROMSCALE_HOST>`: hostname of Promscale.
 * `<gRPC_PORT>`: gRPC port of Promscale.
 The default port is 9202.

-For more information about OpenTelemetry Collector, see the [OpenTelemetry documentation][otelcol-docs].
+For more information about the OpenTelemetry Collector, see the [OpenTelemetry documentation][otelcol-docs].

 [otelcol-docs]: https://opentelemetry.io/docs/collector/